cielo24/Docs/api/source/job_control/get_caption.rst

 Get Caption
 ===========

-Get the caption file created for a target media.
+Get the caption file for a job.
+The job must have completed transcription before a caption can be downloaded.

 **HTTP Method**